 Thank you for submitting your papers to our 21st Congress of Asia and Pacific Division of International Association for Hydro-Environment Engineering and Research (IAHR-APD) to be held in Yogyakarta, Indonesia, on 2nd – 5th September 2018.
-The congress registration has officially been launched since 22 March 2018.
+The deadline for the Congress registration for those who intend to include the full paper in the Congress Proceeding is 15 July 2018 at 23.55 Yogyakarta time.

 We highly appreciate your efforts to share this congress information among your colleagues to encourage them to participate in the Congress.